 Natural remedies for leaky gut

-But the key thing to remember is also to detoxify the liver, so that means having bitter foods, bitter foods stimulate your liver to release more bile and to detoxify.
+But the key thing to remember is also to detoxify the liver with the best liver detox, so that means having bitter foods, bitter foods stimulate your liver to release more bile and to detoxify.
 You want to have cabbage, sprouts, Brussels sprouts, broccoli, the cruciferous vegetables - they create sulfur compounds which help your body detoxify as well, your liver particularly.

 Then hot water, lemon and ginger is great for detoxifying your liver especially an empty stomach.
 I'll use certain herbs like milk thistle, dandelion and others that I cover in the Free Holistic Medicine Courses Online and homeopathic remedies as well which go much deeper into really healing your liver cells and stimulating that bile flow.
 Sometimes homeopathy is needed because herbs and supplements don't go deep enough.

 Dr. Ameet: It's really a combined approach of gut and liver detoxification and repair to optimize digestion and reducing inflammation.

 Ande: Got you, awesome.
 Thank you.
 Thank you for really covering the biology of this conversation so deeply.
 So let's go back to emotional trauma, family trauma, ancestral trauma.
 I'm curious, how does ancestral trauma, like things that have been passed from generation to generation, how does that influence things like anxiety and stress for people?